DeepakOstwal28/hospital-management-system/README.md

 ## Contributing

 Contributions are welcome!
-This project was developed in collaboration with my partner, Deepak Ostwal and myself.
+This project was developed in collaboration with my partner, Haresh Jadhav and myself.
 To contribute:

 1. Fork the repository.
 2. Create a new branch: